fernandoalmeida/epub-reader/README.md

 # Mantainers

 - Fernando Almeida <fernando@fernandoalmeida.net>
-- Celestino Gomes <tinorj@gmail.com>
-- Sérgio Souza Lima <sergiosouzalima@gmail.com>

 # Licensing

-This is a proprietary library and all rights are reserved to CloudPub.me.
+This is a proprietary library and all rights are reserved to eBookPlus.com.

 # References